ncomputers/neo/README.md

 Owner and admin accounts can enable optional TOTP-based two-factor authentication.
 See [`docs/auth_2fa.md`](docs/auth_2fa.md) for available endpoints.
 Sensitive operations like secret rotation, full exports and tenant closure require a fresh step-up verification.

 Responses include a strict Content-Security-Policy with per-request nonces applied to inline styles and scripts in printable invoices and KOT pages.
 HTML pages also emit a `Content-Security-Policy-Report-Only` header directing violation details to `/csp/report`.
-The endpoint retains the latest 500 reports for 24 hours with any `token` query parameters redacted; administrators can review them at `/admin/csp/reports`.
+The endpoint retains the latest 500 reports for 24 hours with tokens and query strings stripped; administrators can review paginated results at `/admin/csp/reports`.

 Guest-facing order endpoints accept an `Idempotency-Key` header (UUID).
 Successful responses are cached for 24 hours and the key is recorded in audit logs to guard against duplicate charges.